Kubernetes Architecture Explained: Overview for DevOps Enthusiasts

 Kube-proxy is a network proxy that runs on each node in a Kubernetes cluster.
 Its main function is to handle network routing for services in the cluster.
 It maintains network rules on the host system for forwarding traffic to the appropriate containers or services based on IP address and port number.

 To summarise, we have the master and worker nodes.
 On the master, we have the etcd, which stores information about the cluster.
-We have a scheduler that is responsible for scheduling applications or containers, or nodes.
+We have a scheduler that is responsible for scheduling applications, containers, or nodes.
 We have different controllers that handle different functions like the node controller, replication controller, etc. We have a Kube API that serves as the primary interface for managing the cluster.

 On the worker node, we have the Kubelet that listens for instructions from the Kube API server and manages containers.
 Lastly, the Kube-proxy enables communication between services within the cluster.
 That’s a high-level overview of the various components.